dharmatarha/commgame_transcripts/README.md

 ### (2) Noise reduction
 **Python using [noisereduce](https://github.com/timsainb/noisereduce)**

    Recordings were often sensitive enough to pick up not only speech from the participant wearing the microphone but also the other participant's speech streamed from the other lab and played from a speaker (crosstalk).
 The noise reduction step aims to eliminate both crosstalk and the oocasional line noise.
-Could be an optional step depending on the amount of crosstalk but has been used so far for all COmmGame audio analysis.
+Could be an optional step depending on the amount of crosstalk but has been used so far for all CommGame audio analysis.
-Wrapper for calling noise reduction (with potentially multiple parameter combinations is “noise_reduce_wrapper.py” in the “rater_task” repo.
+1. A csv file (`commgame_noiseclips.csv`) contains the start and end times of a noise (crosstalk) segment within each freeConv recording.
+First a noise clip (wav) is cut from each freeConv, that is, one for each participant using `noiseclip_generator.py`.
+Sample call for pair 99: ```python noiseclip_generator.py 99 --csv_path CSV_PATH```
+2.

-Depends on noise clip data, which is specified by commgame_noiseclip.csv in data_disk/CommGame/ Might require parameter finetuning depending on the amount of cross-talk in the recording.
+Might require parameter finetuning depending on the amount of cross-talk in the recording.
 Aggressive noise reduction degrades intelligibility of target speech stream.
 Generally, stationary reduction is more promising than non-stationary, as the latter tends to strongly degrade the target stream as well.
 Baseline params: prop_decr: 1.0, n_std_thresh: 1.0, chunk_size: 16384, n_fft: 1024.